-Sometimes a literary hook is not needed.
+Sometimes a lengthy set up is not needed.

 Today, I’ll simply share six facts on the subject of forgiveness with you.
 Walking in these truths, can be life changing.